pashky/restclient.el/README.md

 but may use more unique separator in future.
 - I'm not sure if it handles different encodings, I suspect it won't play well with anything non-ascii.
 I'm yet to figure it out.
 - Variable usages are not highlighted
-- Due to a [bug](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=17976) in
-  Emacs/url.el, some GET requests to `localhost` might fail.
-As a workaround you can use `127.0.0.1` instead of `localhost` until this is fixed.
+- If your Emacs is older than 26.1, some GET requests to `localhost` might fail because of that [bug](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=17976) in Emacs/url.el.
+As a workaround you can use `127.0.0.1` instead of `localhost`.

 # History